gngrOrg/unojar/README.md

 A single-jar packaging system.
 Compared to other solutions, this one is a little more complicated, but aims to be more performant.

+We developed this to package [gngr](https://gngr.info) as a single runnable jar that includes all dependencies, is high performance and yet allows sandboxing of the dependencies.

 `UnoJar` has a custom classloader that loads classes and resources from jars accompanying inside its own archive.
 The jars are decompressed at build-time, improving performance at run-time.